RISC-V: Compressed subset

 The standard RISC-V ISA specifies that all instructions are 32 bits.
 This makes for a particularly simple implementation, but like other RISC processors with 32-bit instruction encoding, results in larger code size than in instruction sets with variable-length instructions.

 To compensate, RISC-V's 32-bit instructions are actually 30 bits; 3/4 of the opcode space is reserved for an optional (but recommended) variable-length compressed instruction set, RVC, that includes 16-bit instructions.
-Like ARM's Thumb and the MIPS16, the compressed instructions are simply aliases for a subset of the larger instructions.
-Unlike ARM's Thumb or the MIPS compressed set, space was reserved from the beginning so there is no separate operating mode.
+As in SuperH, ARM Thumb, and MIPS16, the compressed instructions are simply alternative encodings for a subset of the larger instructions.
+Like SuperH, but unlike the ARM or MIPS compressed sets, space was reserved from the start so there is no separate operating mode.
 Standard and compressed instructions may be intermixed freely.
 (Extension letter is C.)

 Because (like Thumb-1 and MIPS16) the compressed instructions are simply alternate encodings (aliases) for a selected subset of larger instructions, the compression can be implemented in the assembler, and it is not essential for the compiler to even know about it.

 A prototype of RVC was tested in 2011.
 The prototype code was 20% smaller than an x86 PC and MIPS compressed code, and 2% larger than ARM Thumb-2 code.
 It also substantially reduced both the needed cache memory and the estimated power use of the memory system.

 The researcher intended to reduce the code's binary size for small computers, especially embedded computer systems.
 The prototype included 33 of the most frequently used instructions, recoded as compact 16-bit formats using operation codes previously reserved for the compressed set.
 The compression was done in the assembler, with no changes to the compiler.
 Compressed instructions omitted fields that are often zero, used small immediate values or accessed subsets (16 or 8) of the registers. addi is very common and often compressible.

 Much of the difference in size compared to ARM's Thumb set occurred because RISC-V, and the prototype, have no instructions to save and restore multiple registers.
 Instead, the compiler generated conventional instructions that access the stack.
 The prototype RVC assembler then often converted these to compressed forms that were half the size.
 However, this still took more code space than the ARM instructions that save and restore multiple registers.
 The researcher proposed to modify the compiler to call library routines to save and restore registers.
 These routines would tend to remain in a code cache and thus run fast, though probably not as fast as a save-multiple instruction.

 Standard RVC requires occasional use of 32-bit instructions.
 Several nonstandard RVC proposals are complete, requiring no 32-bit instructions, and are said to have higher densities than standard RVC.
 Another proposal builds on these, and claims to use less coding range as well.